Yörük Ali Efe

-Yörük Ali Efe (1895 – 23 September 1951) was a Turkish guerilla leader in the Ottoman Empire, and an officer in the Turkish Army during the Turkish War of Independence.
+Yörük Ali Efe (1886 – 23 September 1951) was a Turkish guerrilla leader in the Ottoman Empire, and an officer in the Turkish Army during the Turkish War of Independence.
 He was an important leader in Kuva-yi Milliye of the Aegean Region.
 After the declaration of republic he resigned from his office and worked as a farmer and industrialist.
 He was one of the last Zeybeks in Turkish history.

 Early years

-Ali was born in Kavaklı, a village near Sultanhisar in Aydın, in 1895.
+Ali was born in Kavaklı, a village near Sultanhisar in Aydın, in 1886.
 His father, İbrahimoğlu Abdi, belonged to the Sarıtekeli clan, and his mother Fatma, to the Atmaca clan, both Yörük clans.
 His father died when he was an infant.
 During his childhood, he was influenced by Atçalı Kel Mehmet Efe and wanted to become a Zeybek.
 In 1916, he was recruited into the Ottoman Army and participated in the Caucasus Campaign.
 Due to the inefficient leadership, he deserted the army after the disastrous Battle of Sarikamish, and returned to his village.